SebastianUA/terraform/aws/examples/ebs/README.md

-# Work with AWS EBS via terraform
+# Work with EBS via terraform

 A terraform module for making EBS.